Legal aid is government-funded legal help and advice. It could be:

 Before 2012, legal aid helped people to manage life’s day-to-day challenges, stay well and avoid crises by making sure they could access the courts when they needed to.

-Since then, the Government has made changes to the legal aid system that have drastically reduced the types of legal problems the fund covers.
-This has left lots of us with mental health problems without any support.
+Since then, the government has made changes to the legal aid system.
+These changes have drastically reduced the types of legal problems that legal aid covers.
+This has left lots of people with mental health problems without any support.

 If people with mental health problems can’t get legal aid, problems with housing, debt and benefits can quickly spiral out of control.
 The impact can be devastating.